-During 2013, 2012 and 2011, we incurred \$10.9 million, \$12.4 million and \$18.4 million, respectively, in research and development expenses.
+During 2014, 2013 and 2012, we incurred \$12.1 million, \$10.9 million, and \$12.4 million, respectively, in research and development expenses.
 We expect to continue to incur significant costs related to our research and development activities.

 Successful products require significant development and investment, including testing to demonstrate their performance capabilities, cost-effectiveness or other benefits prior to commercialization.
 In addition, regulatory approval must be obtained before most products may be sold.
 Additional development efforts on these products may be required before any regulatory authority will review them.
 As noted above, regulatory authorities may not approve these products for commercial sale or may substantially delay or condition approval.
 In addition, even if a product is developed and all applicable regulatory approvals are obtained, there may be little or no market for the product.
-Accordingly, if we fail to develop and gain commercial acceptance for our products, or if competitors develop more effective products or a greater number of successful new products, customers may decide to use products developed by our competitors.
+Moreover, we may spend a significant amount of money on advertising and fail to develop a market for the product.
+Accordingly, if we fail to develop and gain commercial acceptance for our products, or if competitors develop more effective products or a greater number of successful new products, customers may decide not to purchase our products or may purchase and use products developed by our competitors.
 This would result in a loss of revenues and adversely affect our results of operations, cash flow and business.